cms-analysis/CombineHarvester/docs/Main.md

 [TOC]

-This page documents a new framework for the production and analysis of datacards for use with the CMS [combine](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit) statistical analysis tool.
+This page documents the CombineHarvester framework for the production and analysis of datacards for use with the CMS [combine](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit) statistical analysis tool.
 The central part of this framework is the [CombineHarvester](\ref ch::CombineHarvester) class, which provides a representation of the text-format datacards and the associated shape input.

 The production of new datacards typically requires several steps, for example: